 The assessment framework provides research guidelines that assist researchers in conducting interviews, reviewing documents, studying the law, compiling statistics, or visiting key sites relevant to a case study.
+The majority of indicators in qualitative allow researchers to select one of the five values to reflect the government's performance in relation to the indicator.

-An assessment is critically important because it creates cohesion in a coalition, often giving the basis for beginning work in the TAI network.
-Hence, to ensure the standardised quality of the reports and to create an identity for the network, each assessment report is reviewed through national and global processes, starting from a national research team's submission of its draft report of TAI assessment, in which the team analyses its finding and makes policy recommendations, to the advisory panel and to a relevant regional lead for a review of content and form.
+The assessment is critically important because it creates cohesion in a coalition, often giving the basis for beginning work in the TAI network.
+Hence, to ensure the standardised quality of the reports and to create an identity for the network, each assessment report is reviewed through national and global processes, starting from a national research team's submission of the draft report of TAI assessment, in which the team analyses its finding and makes policy recommendations, to the advisory panel and to relevant the regional lead for a review of content and form.
 Regional leads then solicit feedback from Core Team members for TAI assessment reports before posting the reports on the TAI Research website to make them accessible by the public.
 After the report approval is finalised by the regional lead and TAI Secretariat, each coalition can use the findings of its TAI assessment to produce additional outreach materials, hold public meetings, and engage government officials.

 In order to provide more in-depth and qualitative analysis, the Access Initiative methodology also employs case studies.
 These are selected in order to reflect the access rights.
 Case studies do not only provide greater details on specific issues but also allow for deriving lessons that are more generally applicable.
-Case studies selected must cover case types listed in Table 1.
+Case studies are selected according to the following guidelines.

-Table 1: Types and examples of TAI case studies
+Table 1.
+Types and examples of TAI case studies

-TAI case types Example cases Access to Information: a minim num of 8 case studies are selected, consisting of at least Environmental emergency Information for Tsunami, Thailand Air-quality monitoring Vehicular air pollution in Dhaka City, Bangladesh Water-quality monitoring Water quality in the Nhue River valley, Vietnam Industrial facility compliance records Air quality monitoring in Kunming City, Yunnan province of China State of Environment report (optional) Irregular Dissemination of State of Environment Reports, India Public Participation: a minim num of 6 case studies are selected, consisting of at least Policy making The national strategy for environmental protection for the year 2010 and the orientation towards 2020, Vietnam Regulatory decision Drafting Regional Regulation of West Kalimantan No. 4 of 2007 on distribution and use of mercury and alike substances, Indonesia Project-level decision Kandy Colombo Expressway, Sri Lanka Access to Justice: a minimu m of 4 case studies are selected, consisting of at least Denial of right to information Pesticide residue information in food, Yunnan province of China Denial of right to participation Benefit sharing from community forestry, Nepal Claim for an environmental harm Pollution from Marcopper Mining in Marinduque, Philippines Claim for non-compliance (optional) Unlawful privatisation of Electricity Generating Authority of Thailand (EGAT), Thailand
+TAI case types Example cases Access to Information: a minim um of 8 case studies are selected, consisting of at least Environmental emergency The Information for Tsunami, Thailand Air-quality monitoring Vehicular Air Pollution in Dhaka City, Bangladesh Water-quality monitoring Water quality in the Nhue River valley, Vietnam Industrial facility compliance records Air quality monitoring in Kunming City, Yunnan province of China State of Environment report (optional) Irregular Dissemination of State of Environment Reports, India Public Participation: a minimu m of 6 case studies are selected, consisting of at least Policy-making The national strategy for environmental protection for the year 2010 and the orientation towards2020, Vietnam Regulatory decision Drafting Regional Regulation of West Kalimantan No. 4 of 2007 on distribution and use of mercury and alike substances, Indonesia Project-level decision Kandy Colombo Expressway, Sri Lanka Access to Justice: a minimur m of 4 case studies are selected, consisting of at least Denial of right to information Pesticide residue information in food, Yunnan province of China Denial of right to participation Benefit sharing from community forestry, Nepal Claim for an environmental harm Pollution from Marcopper Mining in Marinduque, Philippines Claim for non-compliance (optional) Unlawful privatisation of Electricity Generating Authority of Thailand (EGAT), Thailand